flatironinstitute/spike-front/README.md

 admin/bin/format-and-load-data.js [data_directory] --database-from-env
 ```

 Assigns ids, formats, and injests raw data from the spikeforest pipeline into the website for visualization.
-Raw data files for injest should be stored in a local copy of the `data/rawData` folder with capitalized titles before running this command.
-After injest is complete, this script automatically deletes temp files generated in the process as well as the rawData files.
+Raw data files for injest should be stored in [data_directory] with capitalized titles.
+After injest is complete, this script automatically deletes temp files generated in the process.

 If `--database-from-env` is specified, the DATABASE environment variable (from .env) will be used for the database url.